NIGHT-GAMES-20/focushaven-frontend/README.md

 # Focus Haven Website Frontend

-This is the Frontend of the website Focushaven being Develop By Me <NIGHT_GAMES_20>
+This is the Frontend of the website Focushaven being Develop By Me `NIGHT_GAMES_20`

-Learn more about IDE Support for Vue in the [Vue Docs Scaling up Guide](https://vuejs.org/guide/scaling-up/tooling.html#ide-support).
+Focushaven is a Study Website made for the students of Class 9,10 of the Indian Education Board `ICSE` Visit The Website At [Focus Haven](https://focushaven.vercel.app/).